Rules and Regulations

 4.9.7 The degree to which the applicant has supplied accurate and complete information pursuant to the requirements of these regulations.

-4.9.8 Whether the applicant is in compliance with the section of Title 29, ch.
-48, §4805 (a) (17) that states: “The risk manager must be a bookmaker currently licensed to operate, and operating, sports books in the United States and the sports lottery technology system provider must be licensed to operate lotteries in the United States.”
+4.9.8 Whether the applicant is in compliance with 29 Del.C. §4829(i) that states: "The risk manager of the sport lottery must be a bookmaker currently licensed to operate, and operating, sports books in the United States and the sports lottery technology system provider must be licensed to operate lotteries in the United States."

-4.13.
-The agency, with the assistance of the DGE, may require licensed technology providers to annually update information submitted with their initial license application.
+4.13 The agency, with the assistance of DGE, may require licensed technology providers to annually update information submitted with their initial license application.

 5.2.1 The technology provider shall furnish a person to work with the agency and its consultants to provide assistance as needed in establishing, planning and executing acceptance tests on the sports lottery machines provided by such technology provider.
 Technology provider assistance shall be provided as requested by the agency in troubleshooting communication and technical problems that are discovered when sports lottery machines are initially placed at the agent's site;

-5.2.2 The technology provider shall submit sports lottery machine illustrations, schematics, block diagrams, circuit analysis, technical and operation manuals, program source code and object code and any other information requested by the Director for purposes of analyzing and testing the sports lottery machines;
+5.2.2 The technology provider shall submit sports lottery machine illustrations, schematics, block diagrams, circuit analysis, technical and operation manuals, program source code and object code, and any other information requested by the Director for the purposes of analyzing and testing the sports lottery machines;

 5.2.6 No sports lottery machine shall be put into use prior to certification of its model by the Director.

-5.3.1 Technology providers shall agree to promptly report any violation or any facts or circumstances that may result in a violation of these rules; provide immediate access to all its records and its physical premises for inspection at the request of the Director; attend all trade shows or conferences as required by the Director;
+5.3.1 Technology providers shall agree to promptly report any violation or any facts or circumstances that may result in a violation of these rules; provide immediate access to all their records and their physical premises for inspection at the request of the Director; and attend all trade shows or conferences as required by the Director;